mpconsultsai/msc-project-csc-40098/README.md

 ## Upstream repositories

-The two source corpora are cloned under `pipeline/sources/` as nested Git repos (gitignored):
+The two source corpora should be cloned under `pipeline/sources/` as nested Git repositories.
+These are external to this repository but are required to produce the final cohort dataset.

 | Path | Source |
 |------|--------|